We are now accepting applications for 2017-2018!! Applications are due December 1!

 All application materials will be made available to the Lemelson Center staff and its selection committee, which may include outside advisors.
 The Lemelson Center Fellowship is open to all qualified individuals without regard to race, creed, religion, sex, sexual orientation, marital status, age, condition of handicap, or national origin.

-Deadline: Applications must be submitted via the SOLAA system by 11:59 p.m.
-EST on 1 December 2015.
-Reference letters must be uploaded to SOLAA by 31 December 2015.
-Fellowships will be announced in March 2016.
-Fellows may begin their residency at the Museum on or after 1 June 2016.
+Reference letters must be uploaded to SOLAA by 15 December 2016.
+Fellowships will be announced in March 2017.
+Fellows may begin their residency at the Museum on or after 1 June 2017.

 For more information, contact the Fellowship Coordinator: